ahm-forks/phonestick/README.md

 # Notice
-This is a fork of streetwalrus' USB Mountr application.
+This is a fork of a fork of a fork of streetwalrus' USB Mountr application.
 I am planning to call it PhoneStick, but this project is still in its infancy.

+forked from Swyter/phonestick
+who forked it from dratini0/phonestick who forked it from donfanning/android\_usb\_msd (aka streetwalrus.usbmountr)

+I've also added filepicker fixes from kodiak-it/USB\_Mountr/ and replaced the USB gadget code with Swyter/android-usb-mass-storage-enable

 Below is the original README of USB Mountr.

 # USB Mountr